ToshkaDev/TREND/README.md

 TREND (**TR**ee-based **E**xploration of **N**eighborhoods and **D**omains) is a modular, web-based platform for automated analysis of protein function in prokaryotes, integrating phylogenetic relationships, domain architectures, and gene neighborhood context.
 The platform provides ample opportunities for adjusting each step of the analysis.

+The live web server is freely available at: https://trend.evobionet.com

 TREND streamlines the complex workflows typically required for:
 - Multiple sequence alignment and phylogenetic tree construction
 - Identification of protein features (e.g., Pfam/CDD domains, TM regions, low-complexity regions)